causify-ai/tutorials/class_project_instructions/Projects/SHAP_Project_Description.md

 **Description**

-SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by providing insights into feature contributions to predictions.
-It uses game theory to assign each feature an importance value for a particular prediction, making it easier to understand model behavior and improve transparency.
+SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by providing insights into the contribution of each feature to the predictions.
+It leverages game theory to assign each feature an importance value for a particular prediction, making it easier to understand model behavior and improve transparency.

 Technologies Used
 SHAP

-- Provides consistent and interpretable feature importance scores.
+- Provides consistent and interpretable feature importance scores based on Shapley values.
-- Supports a variety of model types, including tree-based models, deep learning, and linear models.
+- Supports various machine learning models, including tree-based models, neural networks, and linear models.
-- Offers visualizations like summary plots and dependence plots for better insights into model predictions.
+- Offers visualizations to illustrate feature contributions, including summary plots, dependence plots, and force plots.

 ---

-**Project 1: Customer Churn Prediction**
-**Difficulty**: 1 (Easy)
-**Project Objective**: Build a classification model to predict customer churn for a telecommunications company and use SHAP to interpret the model's predictions.

-**Dataset Suggestions**: Look for customer churn datasets on Kaggle or open government data portals related to telecommunications.
+### Project 1: Predicting Housing Prices (Difficulty: 1)

+**Project Objective**:
+Predict housing prices based on various features (e.g., location, size, number of bedrooms) and analyze which features most influence the model's predictions.

+**Dataset Suggestions**:
+- Use the "Ames Housing Dataset" available on Kaggle: [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvong/ames-housing-data)

 **Tasks**:
 - Data Preprocessing:
-  - Clean and preprocess the dataset to handle missing values and categorical variables.
+  - Load the dataset and handle missing values.
+  - Encode categorical variables and scale numerical features.

-- Model Development:
+- Model Training:
-  - Train a classification model (e.g., Random Forest or Logistic Regression) to predict churn.
+  - Train a regression model (e.g., Random Forest Regressor) to predict housing prices.

 - SHAP Analysis:
-  - Use SHAP to explain the model's predictions and identify key features driving customer churn.
+  - Apply SHAP to explain the model's predictions.
-- Visualization:
-  - Create SHAP summary plots to visualize feature importance and dependence plots for significant features.
+  - Generate summary plots to visualize feature importance.

+- Interpretation:
+  - Discuss the top features influencing housing prices and any surprising findings.

 **Bonus Ideas (Optional)**:
-- Compare the interpretability of different models (e.g., tree-based vs. linear models) using SHAP.
+- Compare SHAP results with traditional feature importance metrics (e.g., coefficient values or Gini importance).
-- Implement a feature selection process based on SHAP values to improve model performance.
+- Implement a simple web app to visualize predictions and SHAP values.

 ---

-**Project 2: Housing Price Prediction**
-**Difficulty**: 2 (Medium)
-**Project Objective**: Develop a regression model to predict housing prices and utilize SHAP to analyze how various features influence the price predictions.

-**Dataset Suggestions**: Use open datasets available on Kaggle that contain housing features and prices, or explore real estate data from government APIs.
+### Project 2: Customer Churn Prediction (Difficulty: 2)

+**Project Objective**:
+Build a classification model to predict customer churn in a telecom company and interpret the key factors leading to customer attrition.

+**Dataset Suggestions**:
+- Use the "Telco Customer Churn" dataset available on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 **Tasks**:
 - Data Exploration:
-  - Perform exploratory data analysis (EDA) to understand relationships between features and housing prices.
-- Feature Engineering:
-  - Create new features based on existing ones (e.g., interaction terms, polynomial features) to improve model performance.
+  - Analyze the dataset for trends and relationships among features.
+  - Preprocess the data by encoding categorical variables and normalizing numerical features.

-- Model Training:
+- Model Development:
-  - Train a regression model (e.g., Gradient Boosting or XGBoost) to predict house prices.
+  - Train a classification model (e.g., Gradient Boosting Classifier) to predict churn.

-- SHAP Interpretation:
+- SHAP Analysis:
-  - Apply SHAP to analyze feature contributions and visualize the results.
+  - Use SHAP to interpret the model and visualize feature contributions.
-- Model Evaluation:
-  - Evaluate the model's performance using metrics like RMSE and interpret the results with SHAP.
+  - Create dependence plots to show relationships between key features and churn probability.

+- Insights and Reporting:
+  - Summarize the key drivers of customer churn and suggest potential interventions.

 **Bonus Ideas (Optional)**:
+- Implement a cost-benefit analysis for interventions based on SHAP insights.
-- Investigate the impact of outliers on SHAP values and model predictions.
+- Explore the impact of feature interactions using SHAP interaction values.
-- Experiment with hyperparameter tuning and observe how SHAP values change with different model configurations.

 ---

-**Project 3: Credit Scoring Model**
+### Project 3: Credit Default Prediction (Difficulty: 3)

-**Difficulty**: 3 (Hard)
+**Project Objective**:
-**Project Objective**: Create a credit scoring model to assess loan applicants and leverage SHAP to interpret the model's decision-making process for regulatory compliance.
+Develop a robust model to predict credit default and leverage SHAP to provide detailed insights into the risk factors contributing to defaults.

-**Dataset Suggestions**: Explore publicly available credit scoring datasets on Kaggle or financial open data repositories.
+**Dataset Suggestions**:
+- Use the "Give Me Some Credit" dataset available on Kaggle: [Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit/data)

 **Tasks**:
-- Data Preparation:
+- Data Cleaning and Preparation:
-  - Clean and preprocess the dataset, addressing class imbalance and feature scaling.
+  - Conduct exploratory data analysis (EDA) to understand the dataset.
+  - Handle missing values, outliers, and perform feature engineering.

-- Advanced Modeling:
+- Model Training:
-  - Train a complex model (e.g., Neural Network or Ensemble Methods) for credit scoring.
+  - Train a complex model (e.g., XGBoost) to predict credit default.

 - SHAP Analysis:
-  - Use SHAP to explain individual predictions and identify which features are most impactful in credit decisions.
+  - Analyze the model using SHAP to determine feature contributions to risk.
+  - Create visualizations such as force plots and summary plots to communicate findings.

 - Risk Assessment:
-  - Analyze how different features affect the likelihood of default and assess model fairness.
-- Compliance Reporting:
-  - Generate reports using SHAP visualizations to demonstrate model transparency for regulatory purposes.
+  - Identify high-risk customers and discuss the implications for lending policies.

 **Bonus Ideas (Optional)**:
-- Implement a fairness analysis to evaluate the model's performance across different demographic groups using SHAP.
-- Compare SHAP interpretations with traditional credit scoring methods to highlight differences in feature importance.
+- Compare the performance of different models and their SHAP interpretations.
+- Investigate the impact of different thresholds on classification performance and SHAP values.